bentsai/kinopio-userscript/README.md

 - When cards get near the box boundaries, the box will expand in that direction.
 - This happens when you create or drag cards near the boundaries.
 - It only grows—does not contract.

+### New cards

+When you create a new card by hitting Enter on an existing card, the new card now inherits the size of the existing card.